 If you’re all about the romance on Valentine’s Day but can’t bring yourself to spend a fortune on an over-priced lunch or dinner on Sunday then you’re going to love this list of free and affordable things to do on Valentine’s Day in Cape Town and Johannesburg!
-From a picnic in the gardens to hiking, star gazing and more there’s something for every type of couple on this list.
+From a picnic in the botanical gardens to hiking, star gazing and more there’s something for every type of couple on this list.

 Have a picnic at The Company’s Garden

-Cost: It’s free to visit
+Cost: The gardens are free to visit.

-Address: 19 Queen Victoria Street, Cape Town
+Address: 19 Queen Victoria Street, Cape Town.

 Situated in the city centre of Cape Town, The Company’s Garden is the perfect spot for a quiet picnic with your special someone.
 Bring a blanket and some nibbles and spend Valentine’s Day afternoon relaxing in the shade of tree, while you soak up breathtaking views of the mountain and watch the world go by.
 We love this spot because it’s so peaceful and even though it’s smack-bang in the middle of the city you can hear little but birds cheeping and kids playing when surrounded by the trees of the garden.
 Once you’re done chilling out, take a walk around the garden to explore the rose garden and aviary and meet the cheeky squirrels.

 Cost: R25 for adults, R15 for students, R15 for pensioners, R15 per vehicle.

 Address: Corner Helderberg Nature Reserve Road/Verster Avenue, Jeep Trail, Helderberg Rural.